The Ultimate Breakdown to Bodywork for Babies: Benefits, Techniques, and Tips

 “Myo” as in muscle and “fascial” as in fascia.
 MFR is a form of manual therapy that involves the application of a low load, long duration stretch (typically 90 seconds) to the myofascial complex, intended to restore optimal length, decrease pain, and improve function.
 There is typically no medium such as oil used since it doesn’t give enough traction on the skin to mobilize tissues below in order to get a good release.
 The research on MFR has a lot of mixed findings, and none of it is infant-specific.
 MFR is typically used by physical therapists, occupational therapists, and massage therapists.

-Also known as the Gillespie approach, CFT originated from the craniosacral principles from osteopathic work, myofascial release, and his work as a periodontist.
+Also known as the Gillespie approach, CFT originated from the craniosacral principles from osteopathic work, myofascial release, and Gillespie’s work as a periodontist.
 This technique has been increasingly popular among physical therapists and occupational therapists over the years.
 Again, in many states, a provider must have a massage therapy license to perform this technique as a paid service.
+Visually, this looks like myofascial release.
+Clinically, I’ve seen this produce the same results.

 Acupuncture